 1. North Korea - 104.6 per 1,000

-A staggering 104.6 people for every 1,000 is involved in modern slavery.
+A staggering 104.6 people for every 1,000 is involved in modern slavery in North Korea.
 It is said that the government of North Korea send workers abroad to work in forced worked situations, including textile factories in neighboring China.
-The United Nations refers to modern day slavery as one of North Korea's "crimes against humanity".
+The United Nations refers to modern day slavery as one of North Korea's "crimes against humanity."
 Many of the people involved in North Korea are are children.
 These children may be forced to participate in forced agricultural work.
 The process of withholding food or limiting food as punishment is not unheard of.
 The government of North Korea was given a "D" rating when it comes to how well they were responding to modern slavery.

 Which Country Has the Most Slaves?